ziraax/PlanktonFlow/README.md

 ### Preprocessing
 Tailored for our dataset — customizable for yours.
+- **Multiple Data Input Format**: Wether your dataset is from EcoTaxa, already organised in classical classification form or using a CSV/TSV file, everything is implemented
 - **Data Augmentation**: Allows to augment the training data to limit the class imbalance issue
 - **Scalebar Removal**: Allows to detect and delete scale bars that were originally present in some images using a YOLOv8 model.
+- **Automatic Data Splitting**: The tool makes preprocessing entirely configurable, with automatic data splitting for training/evaluation and generates automaticly yaml configuration files

 ### Training